Dirashe Zone: History

-Gardula was historically referred to a mountainous area near the present day Gidole town but was also used for an administrative division including various peoples, encompassing areas like the Konso and Borena.
-According to Gabrã Íéllase’s map of 1930 (GueCopMen), Gardula was an administrative centre of the Borâna region, then a large territory governed by fitawrari Habtà Giyorgis, ase Ménilék II’s War Minister.
+Gardula historically referred to a mountainous area near the present day Gidole town, but was also used for an administrative division including various peoples, encompassing areas like the Konso and Borena.
+According to Gabrã Íéllase's map of 1930 (GueCopMen), Gardula was an administrative centre of the Borâna region, then a large territory governed by fitawrari Habtà Giyorgis, Emperor Ménilék II's War Minister.
 Borâna territory as shown on the map comprised the people and territories of Gamo, Soddo, Gurage, part of Wolayita, Baco, Boreda, Gedeo, Konso and Borâna.
 A travel account by Harrison (1901:269) testifies to the use of Gardula as the name of an administrative centre: “At Gardula we camped in the middle of terraced gardens, all the hillside being leveled up by thousands of low stone walls: none of the plots are more than 2 m wide, and yet hundreds of miles are treated in this manner.
 Here we were courteously entertained by fitawrari Wäldo, who now represents the last Abyssinian outpost; owing to the fearful drought, the more advanced posts at Hamär Koki and on the Omo have all been forced to retire.
 This officer has 1500 soldiers under his command, who spend all their time killing elephants for the emperor; he told us they alone have sent 1500 tusks to Addis in the last two months, which possibly accounts for the few we found.”
-Hodson, the British Consul who lived in Gardula., also used the name in the sense of a garrison town: “…I wished to call upon Fitaurari Waldi, the Governor of Boran, whose headquarters were at Gardula” (Hodson 1970:33).
+Hodson, the British Consul who lived in Gardula, also used the name in the sense of a garrison town: “…I wished to call upon Fitaurari Waldi, the Governor of Boran, whose headquarters were at Gardula” (Hodson 1970:33).
 Immediately after the withdrawal of the Italians and until 1991, the area remained one of the administrative and political units.

-But later on, the name Gardula was replaced by Derashe.
-The reason why the Woreda is named after the D’irasha ethnic group is that, the D'irasha is the majority (Tefera, 2015).
-But again Gardula has been come into use as one of the administrative structures of Ethiopia, specifically within the SNNPR, which was recently dissolved in 2023.
+Later, it was renamed from Gardula to Derashe due to the D'irasha being the majority ethnic group (Tefera, 2015).
+Gardula had become one of the administrative structures of Ethiopia, specifically within the SNNPR, which was dissolved in 2023.